Zal0/ZGB/README.md

 The template contains the minimum files required for making a build:

- - **ZGBMain**: The Main file for your project, all states an sprites declarations must be done in this file
+ - **ZGBMain_Init**: The Main file for your project, all states an sprites declarations must be done in this file
+ - **ZGBMain**: This containts the default method for replacing tiles when adding them to the map
  - **SpritePlayer**: this is the code of the Game Boy Sprite that you see on the screen.
 It does nothing, but has all the required methods
  - **StateGame**: the current State that makes a basic initialization:
 	 - Loads all sprites graphics into memory